12 Tips for Handling Difficult Conversations at Work

 4. Practice, practice, practice

-Plan and practice what you’re going to say in advance so that you get the point across fairly without being accusatory.
-You don’t need a script, but preparing answers to possible questions or objections will make you cool, calm and collected in the moment.
+Plan and practice what you’re going to say in advance so that you get the point across fairly without being condescending or accusatory.
+You don’t need a script, but preparing answers to possible questions or objections will keep you cool, calm and collected in the moment.

 5. Listen to their side of the story

-Make sure not to dismiss their point of view, particularly if the issue is regarding a complaint from another member or staff.
-Even if you know they can say nothing in their own defence, giving them the opportunity to talk and paying attention when they do will allow them to be less defensive.
+Make sure not to dismiss their point of view, particularly if the issue is regarding a complaint from another member of staff.
+Even if, for instance, you know that they can say nothing in their own defence, giving them the opportunity to talk and paying attention when they do will allow them to be less defensive.
+Not to mention, it will help create a dialogue of open communication and make things easier for everyone.

 6. Give them time and space